---

 **What do you dislike about Fedora?**

-I don't think there's anything as such I particularly dislike about fedora
+I can’t find anything I dislike about Fedora.

 **What problems is Fedora solving and how is that benefiting you?**